Asymptotically Safe Starobinsky Inflation

+\textbullet $\;$ We found evidence that the fixed point and associated RG dynamics we found for the Starobinsky action persists under the inclusion of a cubic term in the original effective action.
+Although this does not provide a conclusive proof, it provides encouraging evidence for its existence in higher order truncations.
+In particular, as we discussed earlier, under the appropriate renormalisation conditions, the RG flow will lead to a Planck--suppression of the cubic term, compared to the curvature squared one during the inflationary period, with the latter's coupling remaining sufficiently small and constant.

-In the future, we plan to extend the analysis of this fascinating area \cite{CRS-in-prog}, presenting a more detailed exposition of the RG dynamics of the action (\ref{action:R^2}), from the UV to IR, together with a determination of further properties of the non-perturbative beta functions, including an investigation into how the RG, inflationary dynamics and predictions are modified by the inclusion of higher order curvature operators in the action.
+In the future, we plan to extend the analysis of this fascinating area \cite{CRS-in-prog}, presenting a more detailed exposition of the RG dynamics of the action (\ref{action:R^2}), from the UV to IR, together with a determination of further properties of the non-perturbative beta functions, including an explicit, further investigation into how the RG, inflationary dynamics and predictions are modified by the inclusion of higher order curvature operators in the action.